EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### product

-In EnOS device connection model, a product is the logical combination of a group of devices with shared functionality.
-A product has a globally unique ProductKey issued by EnOS.
+In EnOS™ device connection model, a product is the logical combination of a group of devices with shared functionality.
+A product has a globally unique ProductKey issued by EnOS™.

 ### product secret

-The product secret issued by EnOS is usually paired with product key and is used in conjunction with product key for the one-product-one-key authentication.
+The product secret issued by EnOS™ is usually paired with product key and is used in conjunction with product key for the one-product-one-key authentication.

 ### publish